fortinetdev/terraform-provider-fortios/website/docs/r/fortios_networking_interface_port.html.markdown

 * `name` - (Required) If the interface is physical, the argument is the name of the interface.
 * `type` - (Required) Interface type (support physical, vlan, loopback).
-* `ip` - Interface IPv4 address and subnet mask, syntax` - X.X.X.X/24.
+* `ip` - Interface IPv4 address and subnet mask, syntax` - X.X.X.X X.X.X.X.
 * `alias` - Alias will be displayed with the interface name to make it easier to distinguish.
 * `status` - Bring the interface up or shut the interface down.
 * `device_identification` - Enable/disable passively gathering of device identity information about the devices on the network connected to this interface.